CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 The inventory plans typically consist of:

 * Site maps and dimensioned site plans with the exact routing of the routes and the primary cabling,
-* Building sections as schematics and dimensioned floor plans with the exact location and management of the distribution rooms, routes and cables as well as the IT connections per room in z.
+* Building sections as schematics and dimensioned floor plans with the exact location and management of the distribution rooms, routes and cables and the IT connections per room in z.
 B. parapet ducts and / or floor outlets,
 * Engineering room plans with room layout, double floor grid and cabinet positioning, power distribution and equipotential rail as well as existing air conditioning,
 * Cabinet view plans for the correct description of the installed passive and active components including the socket strips,
 * Physical and logical connection diagrams of the network.